meshtastic/meshtastic/docs/software/python/standalone.md

 * Rename to meshtastic_windows.exe

-* To run, double click on "meshtastic.exe" or from a command prompt run:
+* To run, open a windows command prompt, navigate to the location of the executable and run:

 ```
-.\meshtastic_windows.exe
+meshtastic_windows.exe
 ```

 </TabItem>